MicheleBolognini/MultidroneRobustPlanning/README.md

 # Requirements
 This toolbox relies on LKH to solve TSP instances.
-It is therefore necessary to download it and compile it, so that the resulting LKH script is located in the "LKH" folder
+It is therefore necessary to download it and compile it, so that the resulting LKH script is located in the "LKH" folder(CHECK COMPILATION PROCEDURE)